Skip to content

 • “Biological age” scoring is directional, not a validated lab clock

-• Nutrition tracking is promised for June but not yet shipped
+• Nutrition tracking promised for June was not live on my unit at publishing

-Based on my prior six months with v1 and what Hume has published about the 2.0, this is the most interesting longevity wearable on the market for people in midlife who want serious insight without a subscription treadmill.
-The 14 day battery closes the most obvious gap with Whoop, the blood pressure trend feature is genuinely novel at this price and the no subscription model removes the ongoing cost objection.
+After wearing the Hume Band 2.0 since late May alongside my Whoop and Oura, this is the most interesting longevity wearable on the market for people in midlife who want serious insight without a subscription treadmill.
+The 14 day battery held up in real use, the blood pressure systolic reading came within a point of my home cuff, resting heart rate, HRV and total sleep time tracked closely with my other devices, and the no subscription model removes the ongoing cost objection.

 Ready to try the Hume Band 2.0?